 Oral powder (but not capsules) contains phenylalanine, which can be harmful to patients with phenylketonuria.

-a Individual ARV drug dosages may need to be adjusted in renal or hepatic insufficiency (for details, see the Adult and Adolescent Guidelines Appendix B, Table 7).
+a Individual ARV drug doses may need to be adjusted in patients with renal or hepatic insufficiency (for details, see the Adult and Adolescent Antiretroviral Guidelines, Appendix B, Table 10).

 - Atazanavir [package insert].
 Food and Drug Administration.
-2015.
-Available at http://packageinserts.bms.com/pi/pi_reyataz.pdf.
+2018.
+Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2018/021567s042,206352s007lbl.pdf.

 - Powis KM, Shapiro RL.
 Protease inhibitors and adverse birth outcomes: is progesterone the missing piece to the puzzle?
 J Infect Dis.
 2015;211(1):4-7.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/25030057.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/25030057.

 - Eley T, Bertz R, Hardy H, Burger D. Atazanavir pharmacokinetics, efficacy and safety in pregnancy: a systematic review.
 Antivir Ther.
 2013;18(3):361-375.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/23676668.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/23676668.

 - Conradie F, Zorrilla C, Josipovic D, et al. Safety and exposure of once-daily ritonavir-boosted atazanavir in HIV-infected pregnant women.
 HIV Med.
 2011;12(9):570-579.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/21569187.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/21569187.

 - Kreitchmann R, Best BM, Wang J, et al. Pharmacokinetics of an increased atazanavir dose with and without tenofovir during the third trimester of pregnancy.
 J Acquir Immune Defic Syndr.
 2013;63(1):59-66.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/23392467.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/23392467.

 - Ripamonti D, Cattaneo D, Maggiolo F, et al. Atazanavir plus low-dose ritonavir in pregnancy: pharmacokinetics and placental transfer.
 AIDS.
 2007;21(18):2409-2415.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/18025877.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/18025877.

 - Mirochnick M, Best BM, Stek AM, et al. Atazanavir pharmacokinetics with and without tenofovir during pregnancy.
 J Acquir Immune Defic Syndr.
 2011;56(5):412-419.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/21283017.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/21283017.

 - Le MP, Mandelbrot L, Descamps D, et al. Pharmacokinetics, safety and efficacy of ritonavir-boosted atazanavir (300/100 mg once daily) in HIV-1-infected pregnant women.
 Antivir Ther.
-2015.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/25599649.
+2015;20(5):507-13.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/25599649.

 - Natha M, Hay P, Taylor G, et al. Atazanavir use in pregnancy: a report of 33 cases.
 Presented at: 14th Conference on Retoviruses and Opportunistic Infections.
 2007.
 Los Angeles, CA.

 - Taburet AM, Piketty C, Chazallon C, et al. Interactions between atazanavir-ritonavir and tenofovir in heavily pretreated human immunodeficiency virus-infected patients.
 Antimicrob Agents Chemother.
 2004;48(6):2091-2096.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/15155205.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/15155205.

 - Colbers A, Molto J, Ivanovic J, et al. A comparison of the pharmacokinetics of darunavir, atazanavir and ritonavir during pregnancy and post-partum.
 Abstract 1013.
 Presented at: 19th Conference on Retroviruses and Opportunistic Infections.
 2012.
 Seattle, WA.